 Whether it’s Stan Smiths or classic Converse, white sneakers are a wardrobe staple.
-Sadly, those sparkling kicks can turn grungy fast.
+Sadly, those sparkling kicks can turn dirty fast.
 But don’t worry—from the rundown on DIY remedies to tips on reviving your old shoelaces, our exhaustive guide to cleaning white sneakers is here to show you how to restore your shoes to (almost) pristine condition.

 What can I use to clean white shoes?